paconte/django-assestment-1/README.md

     python manage.py import_csv IN_FILE
     ```

-will import the file `IN_FILE`, and if you want to write into a separate file the rows which were not imported due to error you can run:
+this will import the file `IN_FILE`, and if you want to write into a separate file the rows which were not imported due to error you can run:

     ```
     python manage.py import_csv IN_FILE -o OUT_FILE